Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Preliminaries

 \subsubsection{Quasiconvex subsets}

-\begin{defn} Suppose $K\geq 0$ and $X$ is any geodesic metric space.
-A subset $Y$ of $X$ is said to be $K$-{\em quasiconvex} if any geodesic in $X$ joining any pair of points of $Y$ lie in the $K$-neighbourhood of $Y$ in $X$.
-A subset of $X$ is said to be quasiconvex if it is $K$-quasiconvex for some $K\ge0$. \end{defn}
+\begin{defn} Suppose $K \ge 0$ and $X$ is a geodesic metric space.
+A subset $Y \subseteq X$ is said to be $K$-\emph{quasiconvex} if every geodesic in $X$ joining any pair of points of $Y$ lies in the $K$-neighbourhood of $Y$ in $X$.
+A subset of $X$ is said to be \emph{quasiconvex} if it is $K$-quasiconvex for some $K \ge 0$. \end{defn}

 Following is a natural way to construct examples of quasiconvex subsets. \begin{defn}{\em ({\bf Quasiconvex hull})} Given a subset $A$ of a hyperbolic metric space $X$, the quasiconvex hull, denoted by $Hull_X(A)$, is the union of all geodesic segments joining pairs of points from $A$. \end{defn} Following lemma is an easy consequence of slimness of triangles (and the stability of quasigeodesics). \begin{lemma} Let $\dl\ge0$, $k\ge0$ and $L\ge1$.
 Suppose $X$ is a $\delta$-hyperbolic metric space and $A\subset X$.
 Then the following hold.